saltukalakus/get-blocked-users/README.md

 <img width="1782" alt="Screen Shot 2022-03-09 at 00 53 36" src="https://user-images.githubusercontent.com/815705/157334562-87a37605-4788-43b1-b804-e2f7be617e43.png">

-* Create an M2M application and give permissions for the above API server and the Auth0 management API with following scopes:
+* Create an M2M application and give permissions for the above API server and the Auth0 management API with the following scopes:

 ```
 read:logs